AnnelieseMak/BigBrain/README.md

 - lobby screen: a waiting screen before the quiz begins

 ## Setup
-Navigate to the frontend folder and run npm install to install all of the dependencies necessary to run the ReactJS app.
-Then run npm start to start the ReactJS app.
+Navigate to the `frontend` folder and run `yarn install` to install all of the dependencies necessary to run the ReactJS app.
+Then run `yarn start` to start the ReactJS app.

-Run npm install in backend directory once.
-To run the backend server, simply run npm start in the backend directory.
+Run `yarn install` in `backend` directory once.
+To run the backend server, simply run `yarn start` in the `backend` directory.

 The backend is persistent in terms of data storage.
 That means the data will remain even after your express server process stops running.
-If you want to reset the data in the backend to the original starting state, you can run yarn reset in the backend directory.
-If you want to make a copy of the backend data (e.g. for a backup) then simply copy database.json.
-If you want to start with an empty database, you can run yarn clear in the backend directory.
+If you want to reset the data in the backend to the original starting state, you can run `yarn reset` in the backend directory.
+If you want to make a copy of the backend data (e.g. for a backup) then simply copy `database.json`.
+If you want to start with an empty database, you can run `yarn clear` in the backend directory.

-The port that the backend runs on (and that the frontend can use) is specified in frontend/src/config.js.
+The port that the backend runs on (and that the frontend can use) is specified in `frontend/src/config.js`.
 You can change the port in this file.